arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 }
 ```

 The `relayLinearCounter()` function runs a linear sequence for turning on and off the D0 to D3 relays with its corresponding status LEDs based on `BTN_USER` response to trigger interrupt.
 The `counter` and `relayLedState` variables are used to track relay shift and also to provide button press counter to maintain total number of triggred interrupts.
-The `relCntState` is used as a gatekeeper to allow only when a valid interrupt has occured since the function is running inside the `loop()` function.
+The `relCntState` is used as a gatekeeper to allow only when a valid interrupt has occurred since the function is running inside the `loop()` function.
 The `counter` variable` is also incremented inside the ISR function which you will get to know later.

 ```arduino
 // Relay and status indicator state in linear sequence